 Arduino source code for the Wordclock on GitHub

 1. The next step is to flash the software to the Arduino.
 The complete source code can be found here on GitHub.
 It also describes which additional libraries need to be installed in the Arduino IDE.
-While connecting to a computer via USB, the small switch must be turned off (to prevent damage to the Arduino due to the high current drawn by the LEDs).
+While connecting to a computer via USB, the small switch (DIP switch) must be turned off (to prevent damage to the Arduino due to the high current drawn by the LEDs).

 2. So that the letters shine as a whole and not the individual LEDs are visible, we now stick a simple sheet of white paper on the back of the glass plate.
 Then we fix the grid with hot glue on the glass plate.